ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 https://github.com/GRAAL-Research/deepparse-address-data)

-It would be responsible to avoid putting real addresses in the synthetic database, perhaps by checking the synthetic data against libpostal and rejecting the generated addresses that seem real.
+It would be responsible to avoid putting real addresses in the simulated database, perhaps by checking the simulated data against libpostal and rejecting the generated addresses that seem real.
 Census Bureau might appreciate this and might even be able to provide USPS data on what real addresses are and we can avoid them (although